Social movement organization

 A social movement organization (SMO) is an organized component of a social movement.

 SMOs are generally seen as the components of a social movement.
-The movement's goal that can be much more narrow, or much broader, than the SMOs' goals.
+The movement's goals can be much more narrow, or much broader, than the SMOs' goals.

 Description

 The term SMO entered literature through the work of Mayer N. Zald and Roberta Ash (Zald, Mayer N. and Roberta Ash, Social Movement Organizations: Growth, Decay and Change.
 Social Forces 44:327-341, 1966).

 In social movement theory, a social movement organization is an organized component of a social movement (SM).
 An SMO is usually only a part of a particular social movement; in other words, a specific social movement is usually composed of many social movement organizations – formal organizations that share the movement's goals.
 Social movement organizations usually have coordinating roles in social movements, but do not actually employ or direct most of the participants, who are part of a wider social movement community.
 Social movement organizations carry out the tasks that are necessary for any social movement to survive and to be successful.